jcvincenti/jcvincenti/README.md

 # Juan Cruz Vincenti | @jcvincenti

 ## 👋🏼 *A little about me*
 Hi!
 I'm Juan Cruz, a full-stack software developer.
-I'm currently working as a software developer at [Avature](https://www.avature.net/) and studying Computer Science at the [National University of Quilmes](http://www.unq.edu.ar/) 📚
+I'm currently working as a software engineer at [Zumba](https://www.zumba.com/) and studying Computer Science at the [National University of Quilmes](http://www.unq.edu.ar/) 📚

 ## 💻 *Stack I usually use*